Maryam0330/Python-Repo/README.md

   A program that takes particular email and slices it into the username, domain and extension.
 - Project 5: *Leap year checker* -
   A simple program that checks whether the particular year is a leap year or not.
+- Project 6: *Quiz Game* -
+  This program a bunch of questions to the user.
+If they give the right answer to the question we'll add one to their score.
+At the end we'll calculate their result.